After-Shock/Cloudbox-wiki/Nativefier.md

 [Nativefier](https://github.com/jiahaog/nativefier#nativefier) is a cross-platform, Electron application (built on Chromium and Node.js), that allows you to turn any website into a native OS app.
-This way you can open and close your Cloudbox apps without having to use your bulky internet browser.
+This way you can easily "open" and "close" your Cloudbox apps without having to use a bulky internet browser.
 You may use this as an alternative to [[Organizr]].